MariSchn/ETH-Algorithms-Lab-2024/Week_04/The_Iron_Islands/README.md

 <details>
 <summary>First Solution(Test Sets 1, 2)</summary>

-### Core Idea

 The problem requires us to find a set of islands that form a contiguous path and whose combined conquest cost is exactly $k$.
 The goal is to maximize the number of islands in such a set.
 The contiguous path constraint is reminiscent of problems involving contiguous subarrays, which often suggests a **sliding window** approach.

-### Key Observation: Path Structure

 A crucial observation comes from the traversal rules.
 To switch between waterways, one must pass through Pyke (island 0).
 Since each island can only be visited once in the final traversal, Pyke can be visited at most once.
 This means a valid path can involve islands from **at most two waterways**.
 If a path involved three or more waterways, it would need to pass through Pyke at least twice, which is forbidden.

 This simplifies the problem immensely: a valid plan consists of either:
 1. A contiguous segment of islands on a single waterway.
-2. A contiguous segment of islands from one waterway connected at Pyke to a contiguous segment from a second waterway.
+2. A contiguous segment of islands from one waterway connected at Pyke to a contiguous segment from a second waterway also connected to Pyke.

 ### The Algorithm